 Ogden Reid, editor of the New York Herald Tribune, complained that in the debate about the National Recovery Act, which most newspapers opposed, "the radio, controlled by the Administration through its licensing power, was made the spokesman of the New Deal and was largely restricted to government propaganda."
-Edward Harris expressed "grave reservations about the constant use of radio broadcasting by the Federal Government to get its message across to the people."
-The ANPA Radio Committee pointed out that "the present national Administration has made very extensive use of the radio to explain and defend its policies," noting that only recently Roosevelt had made one of his fireside talks, "using 400 out of the 700 radio stations in the country for the purpose."
+61 Edward Harris expressed "grave reservations about the constant use of radio broadcasting by the Federal Government to get its message across to the people."
+62 The ANPA Radio Committee pointed out that "the present national Administration has made very extensive use of the radio to explain and defend its policies," noting that only recently Roosevelt had made one of his fireside talks, "using 400 out of the 700 radio stations in the country for the purpose."
 "This is a precedent," the report warned, "which in future years might encourage dictatorship."

-Roosevelt was not the only politician to provoke these reactions from the press.
-Other political figures of the day had also discovered radio, much to the distress of the press.
-The American Press noted with some concern that "many politicians are now thoroughly 'sold' on radio as a medium for getting their political appeals across," because "they object to the nasty habit" that newspapers have "of cutting speeches down to their essentials."
-One of these politicians was Senator Huey Long of Louisiana.
+63 distress of the press.
+The American Press noted with some concern that "many politicians are now thoroughly 'sold' on radio as a medium for getting their political appeals across," because "they object to the nasty habit" that newspapers have "of cutting speeches down to their essentials."64 One of these politicians was Senator Huey Long of Louisiana.
 Long, like the president, was noted for his highly effective radio techniques.
 He delivered speeches that were quite emotional, filled with "earthy figures of speech" and quotations from the Bible.
-As Edward Chester explains in his book Radio, Television and American Politics, "Long deliberately violated the canons of good usage in grammar, articulation and pronunciation so as to appeal more effectively to the masses."
-Using simple and familiar language, he targeted his message to arouse the passions of the people.
+As Edward Chester explains in his book Radio, Television and American Politics, "Long deliberately violated the canons of good usage in grammar, articulation and pronunciation so as to appeal more effectively to the masses."65 Using simple and familiar language, he targeted his message to arouse the passions of the people.